CarlColijn/Jazillionth/README.md

 You can run Jazillionth in three ways;

 1. from a page wrapping your (external) pages under tests,
-2. in-line from within the page under test, and
+2. inline from within the page under test, and
 3. a mix of the above.

-Option 1. allows you to keep your testing code totally separate from the page under test.
+Option 1 allows you to keep your testing code totally separate from the page under test.
 This way the page under test can remain free of testing code, so that you can be confident that what you test can be put into production as-is.
 In some circumstances this is unfortunately not possible, but then you can always use option 2.

 Jazillionth doesn't require much to get going.
 The bare minimum that is needed on either the test suite page or the page under test is the following, in the given order: